Supported Small-Group Holidays with Dementia Adventure

 - Certificated first aid qualification.

 While away, you’ll enjoy a range of trips and activities.
 Depending on the destination you could be seal watching, boat sailing, walking in a nature reserve or visiting a farm.
-We focus our activities on enabling you to access the well-being benefits of connecting to nature and the outdoors.
+We focus our activities on those that enable you to access the all well-being benefits of connecting to nature and the outdoors.
 Due to the continuing Covid-19 situation, we cannot confirm the itinerary until two weeks before your holiday.

-You will enjoy home-cooked food made by our team, with a menu created to suit your requirements, as well as picnics and pub lunches on our days out.
+You will enjoy delicious food prepared by our team, with a menu created to suit your requirements, as well as picnics and pub lunches on our days out.

 The price you pay includes:

-- 4 nights full board accommodation (Lunch and dinner included on the first day.
-Breakfast and lunch included on the last day).
+- Which includes lunch and dinner on the first day and breakfast and lunch on the last day.